-- 1. Reforms to government-nonprofit grants processes that streamline policies and procedures to avoid duplication and waste; develop standardized definitions for contracting and grant language; ensure that payments to nonprofit organizations for direct and indirect costs from the federal government through state and local governments are sufficient to cover the costs of providing services; are applied consistently, fairly, and in a timely manner; and eliminate from federal statutes and regulations arbitrary caps on reimbursement of nonprofit indirect, administrative, or overhead costs. - 2.
-Adoption of reforms that help make the federal government a more productive and collaborative partner with nonprofit organizations.
+- Building on reforms to government-nonprofit grant and contract processes that streamline policies and procedures to avoid duplication and waste; develop standardized definitions for contracting and grant language; ensure that payments to charitable nonprofit organizations for direct and indirect costs from the federal government through state and local governments are sufficient to cover the costs of providing services; are applied consistently, fairly, and in a timely manner; and eliminate from federal statutes and regulations arbitrary caps on reimbursement of charitable nonprofit indirect, administrative, or overhead costs. - 2.
+Expansion of reforms that help make the federal government a more productive and collaborative partner with charitable nonprofit organizations.